serde-rs/json/README.md

    of your data to conform to a particular structure and want to get real work done without JSON's loosey-goosey nature tripping you up.

-Serde JSON provides efficient, flexible, safe ways of converting data between each of these representations.
+Serde JSON provides efficient, flexible, and safe ways of converting data between each of these representations.

 ## Operating on untyped JSON values